shahidost/Baseline4VTKEL/README.md

 # Baseline system for Visual-Textual-Knowledge entity linking (VTKEL)
-This repositroy includes problem, dataset and baseline system for the task of **Vistual-Textual-Knowledge entity linking**, related files and folders to test and run for your problem.
+This repositroy includes problem, dataset and baseline system for the task of **Vistual-Textual-Knowledge entity linking**, related files and folders to test and run in your local machine.

 ### Introduction:
-In this reposirtoy consists of problem, novel dataset for the task of *Visual-Textual-Knowledge Entity linking* and first baseline system for solving *VTKEL*.
-The proposed baseline system is develpoed by using state-of-the-art tools for object detection using **YOLO version 3**, entity recognition and linking to ontologies in text using **PIKES**, and alignment and mapping of visual-textual mentions using **YAGO knowledgebase**.
+This reposirtoy consists of problem, novel dataset for the task of *Visual-Textual-Knowledge Entity linking* and the first baseline system for solving *VTKEL*.
+The proposed baseline system is develpoed by using state-of-the-art tools for object detection using [**YOLO version 3**](https://pjreddie.com/darknet/yolo/), entity recognition and linking to ontologies in text using [**PIKES**](kes.fbk.eu), and alignment and mapping of visual-textual mentions using [**YAGO knowledgebase**](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/yago/).
 The experimental evaluation shows an overall accuracy of **56%**.
 Being VTKEL a new task, the proposed approach can be considered as a first baseline for further improvements.

 ### Problem (Visual-Textual-Knowledge Entity Linking):
 Given a document *d* composed of a text *d<sub>t</sub>* and an image *d<sub>i</sub>* and a knowledge base **K**, *VTKEL* is the problem of detecting all the entities mentioned in *d<sub>t</sub>* and and/or shown in *d<sub>i</sub>*, and linking them to the corresponding named entities in **K**, if they are present, or linking them to new entities, extending the **A-box** of **K** with its type assertion(s),  i.e. adding *C(e<sup>new</sup>)* for each new entity *C(e<sup>new</sup>)* of type **C** mentioned in *d*.